haoransh/Constituent-Centric-Neural-Architecture-for-Reading-Comprehension/README.md

 Every module has a ``main`` method and you can run it to check the result.

+For debugging, I set some constraints in ``load_data.py``, you can see related information at the first line of the module.

 ## Prerequisites
 1. python3.6
 2. tensorflow 1.0.1